shrey2199/LD_Meta_bot/README.md

 `/help` - Get Instructions on How to Use to bot !!

 `/rebuild` - Rebuild Libdrive Metadata !!

+## Variables

+- `BOT_TOKEN`
+  - Values :- Valid BOT TOKEN Obtained from Botfather.
+  - Default Value :- `"XXXXXXXXX:ABCDEFGHIJKLMNOPQRST"`
+  - Use :- To connect to Telegram as BOT.

+- `LD_DOMAIN`
+  - Values :- Domain of LibDrive Server.
+  - Default Value :- `<appname>.herokuapp.com`
+  - Use :- To connect to Libdrive.

+- `SECRET`
+  - Values :- Secret of LibDrive Server Settings - The Secret Key set in LibDrive Config.
+  - Default Value :- `""`
+  - Use :- To connect to Libdrive.

+- `ADMIN_IDS`
+  - Values :- It is a list of IDs of all the allowed groups and useres who can use this bot in private.
+    - To supply multiple IDs in config.py seperate by comma ','.
+    - To supply multiple IDs from Environemnt variable (Heroku & Docker) seperate by spaces.
+  - Default Value :- `[]`
+  - Use :- Users and groups with ids here can use the bot.

 ## BotFather SetCommands